estvita/opensips-ai-voice-connector-ce/docs/ai-flavors.md

 direct Speech-to-Speech interpretation of the user's conversation.
 Find out more information about OpenAI flavor [here](ai/openai.md).

+### Azure

+The Azure flavor uses the [Azure's AI Speech](https://azure.microsoft.com/en-us/products/ai-services/ai-speech/) STT and TTS in combination with ChatGPT API to provide a seamless voice interaction, like the Deepgram flavor.
+You can read more about this flavor [here](ai/azure.md).

 ## Flavor Selection

 For every new call, the engine needs to select an AI flavor to use.
 For this,